 This is why it’s important to learn how to identify a chronic complainer, understand the effects of that negativity on your life, and know what to do about it.

 This person lives in denial of the life they lead.
-He or she is always trying to become the victim by complaining about what they have or don’t have.
-Above all, they never do anything to change the things that torment them the most.
+They’re always trying to be the victim by complaining about what they do or don’t have.
+Most importantly, they never do anything to change the things that torment them the most.

-- Emotional imbalances
+- Emotional imbalances.

-- Difficulty solving problems
+- Difficulty solving problems.

-- Decreased concentration
+- Decreased concentration.

-- Negative thoughts
+- Negative thoughts.

 What can you do to confront a complainer?

+The energy you expend complaining is actually what you need to overcome situations that seem like obstacles.
 You can’t pretend to be able to solve other people’s problems when you need that energy to deal with your own life.